dyxstat/Reproduce_METAHIT/README.md

-# Instruction to reproduce results in METAHIT paper
+# Instruction to reproduce results in METAHICT paper
 Scripts to generate the intermediate data and plots to illustrate the results of some METAHIT modules are available in their corresponding folders.

 ## 6. Binning Module